danxfreeman/precision_ag/README.md

 ## Model

 > The Watson API bills your account for every run of `pipeline_train` so ensure that previous steps were successful before moving on.
 The following checkpoints can help:
-> * The script `function2` confirms that each image has the same number of plants in each condition.
+> * `function2` confirms that each image has the same number of plants in each condition
-> * Each cropped image appears exactly once within the directory `Split`.
+> * Each cropped image appears exactly once within the directory `Split`
-> * Image names match subdirectory names.
+> * Cropped image names match directory names
-> * Training and test sets contain multiple images of the same plant (you can sometimes tell by looking at the plant's shape).
+> * Training and test sets contain multiple images of the same plant (you can sometimes tell by looking at the plant's shape)

 1.)
-Access cloud.
-Learn how to find your API key [here](https://cloud.ibm.com/docs/services/watson?topic=watson-iam).
+Access cloud using an [IAM key](https://cloud.ibm.com/docs/services/watson?topic=watson-iam).

 ```python
 visual_recognition = VisualRecognitionV3(